 A sole proprietorship is an unincorporated business owned and operated by a single individual.
 It is one of the simplest structures under which a business can operate.
 Under this structure, there is no distinction between the business and the owner.
 You are entitled to all the profits and are personally responsible for all of the business’s debts, losses, and other liabilities.

 Part of what makes a sole proprietorship so easy to start is that no formal action is needed to form it.
-As long as you stay the only owner, the status of sole proprietorship is automatically given to your business based on its activities.
+As long as you stay the only owner, the status of a sole proprietorship is automatically given to your business based on its activities.

 However, as with any business, you need to obtain the necessary licenses and permits for your business to operate within the bounds of the law.
 If you want to operate under a name different from your own, you will likely need to register your trade name (commonly known as a DBA).